near-everything/everything-sdk-js/packages/data/README.md

 ## available methods

----

 ### getThings

 ``` js
   const { data, error} = await getThings();
 ```

 Fetches all available thing data from the mesh.
-This includes all public blockchain data from the [Mintbase Indexer](), all public data from [everything cloud storage](), and any available data from access token (if provided).
+This includes all public blockchain data from the [Mintbase Indexer](https://docs.mintbase.io/dev/read-data/mintbase-graph), all public data from everything cloud storage, and any available data from access token (if provided).

 </br>